It is important to know what to expect with your treatment. These are some of the potential side effects you should be aware of when taking ALECENSA.

 Kidney problems

-ALECENSA may cause severe or life-threatening kidney problems.
+ALECENSA may cause severe kidney problems that can lead to death.
 Symptoms to look out for include:

 A change in the amount or color of your urine